Omiah/zenstealth.com/_posts/2013-01-01-2013-new-years-resolutions.md

 - Learn how to do Surface Mount Soldering

 ### Tech
-- Make this website more responsive
+- Make this structure of this website more responsive
-- Blog at least twice a month
+- Blog about something interesting at least twice a month
-- Organize my ridiculously large bookmarks collection in Firefox
+- Control my ridiculously large bookmarks collection in Firefox
 - Complete building my Raspberry Pi + Hubot powered robot butler
 - Learn how to use GNU Screen